How to use the clothing layer insulation calculator

 Formula: q = (33 − T_a) / R_t

-Solving for the required resistance given a target metabolic heat flux
+Solving the same relationship for the resistance needed at a target metabolic heat flux

 in W/m² gives